SYK-08/nuttx/README.md

      file of the tools repository at <https://bitbucket.org/nuttx/tools>.

      The `make install` step will, by default, install the `kconfig-mconf` tool at `/usr/local/bin/mconf`.
-Where ever you choose to install `kconfig-mconf`, make certain that your PATH variable includes a path to that installation directory.
+Wherever you choose to install `kconfig-mconf`, make certain that your PATH variable includes a path to that installation directory.